Sexual Assault Charges

 There are countless examples of women (mostly) who have really been sexually assaulted and sympathy must lie with those people.
 There are also examples of women who claim they have been sexually assaulted when in fact they have not.

 Indecent assaults can involve inappropriate touching of a sexual nature or for sexual gratification, such as on the breasts, buttocks or genitals, but without penetration.
-These types of offences also require a specialist sex offence lawyer due to the difficulties that arise in these types of prosecutions.
+These types of offences also require a specialist sexual assault lawyer due to the difficulties that arise in these types of prosecutions.
 Most indecent assaults do not leave physical marks or injuries.
 They are more likely than not to have no eyewitnesses other than the alleged victim.
 There is often a delay in complaint, sometimes due to the tender age of the complainant at the time of the incident.

 Aggravated indecent assault and aggravated sexual assault are terms that refer to a criminal sex activity that might be aggravated due to the victim’s age, mental or physical condition, or the relationship between the accused and the complainant such as parent, teacher or a person in authority.

 The penalties for sexual offences are severe, yet legislation is moving in the direction of making it easier for a person accused of a sex offence to be convicted.
 Standard non-parole periods apply for persons who are unsuccessful in defending these types of matters, and such periods involve years of imprisonment.
-Without minimizing the real harm to genuine victims of sexual assault, it is too easy to make a false complaint and specialist sexual assault lawyers at this firm have the ability and know how to represent the accused person.
+Without minimizing the real harm to genuine victims of sexual assault, it is too easy to make a false complaint and our specialist sexual assault lawyers have the ability and know how to represent the accused person.

 Sexual Assault Lawyers

 If you require assistance, contact one of our experienced criminal defence lawyers.
 We travel to all courts throughout NSW.
 View the courts that we attend.